flutter/devtools/packages/devtools_app/integration_test/README.md

 ### Running a test

-1. Run an integration test script: `dart run integration_test/all.dart`
+- To run all integration tets: `dart run integration_test/all.dart`
+- To run a single integration test: `dart run integration_test/single.dart --target=integration_test/test/my_test.dart`

+Special flags:

-To speed up local development, you can pass in a vm service uri from a Dart or Flutter app running on your local machine.
+- `--test-app-uri`: To speed up local development, you can pass in a vm service uri from a Dart or Flutter app running on your local machine.
 This saves the cost of spinning up a new test app for each test run.
 To do this, pass the vm service uri using the `--test-app-uri=some-uri` run flag.
+- `--enable_experiments`: enabled experiments for DevTools within the integration test environment